 Our Environmental Planning Program operates within the framework of the Development, Interference with Wetlands and Alteration to Shorelines and Watercourses Regulation ( also known as Ontario Regulation 151/06 ) and the Conservation Authorities Act, R.S.O.
 1990, c.
 C.27.

-For further assistance, please contact our Planning Department.
+For further assistance and for direction on submitting a permit application, please contact our Environmental Planning Department.

 Regulation MappingLaunch Grey Sauble Interactive Regulation Map Viewer

 Our mapping is also part of the Grey County and Bruce County GIS Mapping Websites and can be accessed from the following links

 For further assistance with Grey Sauble Watershed mapping features please contact our Manager of Information Services.